Executive Dysfunction

 Learn more about the effects of depression

-Treatment options for depression
+Mental health treatment options for depression

 Connecting with a mental health professional is typically the recommended first step for those who are experiencing symptoms of depression and executive function skills issues.
 In some cases, therapy or pharmacological management in the form of medication may be recommended.
-When seeking therapy for mental health concerns like this, the most important thing is to find a provider and a format that you feel most comfortable with.
+When seeking therapy for mental health concerns like executive dysfunction, the most important thing is to find a provider and a format that you feel most comfortable with.
 For those who prefer to receive mental health support or treatment from the comfort of their own home, online therapy is one available option.

 Online therapy